Upcoming Changes to Lists

 Got it (I think).
 I like the orange-shaded places on the map, but it won't be a big loss in my opinion.

-Posted by muir over 3 years ago
+Posted by muir almost 4 years ago

 @loarie Considering how often (or not) taxon maps like the above are accessed, I wonder if it would be an unacceptable performance hit to simply have taxon maps start accessing two place checklists (the new dynamic and old original ones) to determine map coloration, instead of the one being accessed now, for each map place?
 Color everything in the original checklists orange, then change places to green that are in the new dynamic checklist?
 (Or something equivalent but more computationally efficient).
 Or put another way, would doubling the "draw" time of a map be unacceptable?

-Posted by jdmore over 3 years ago
+Posted by jdmore almost 4 years ago

 Traditional Project Lists :